smartninja/wd1-py3-exercises/lesson-20/example-github-login/readme.md

 Copy the client ID and secret and add it into your `secrets.py` file.
 This will help you use env vars on localhost.

-Also create the env vars on Heroku (or Azure, if you'll deploy there).
+Also create the env vars on Heroku.
 On Heroku you can find env vars under **Settings/Config Vars**.